Complete Buyer’s Guide to IoT Access Control Systems

 How does IoT access control work?

-IoT access control works by using the Internet of Things to allow credential readers, locks, and door openers to communicate over the internet.
+IoT access control uses the Internet of Things to enable credential readers, locks, and door openers to communicate over the Internet.

-Access control software and hardware devices that communicate using the internet can exchange higher volumes of data than those using other mediums of communication, like radio or Bluetooth.
+Access control software and hardware devices that communicate over the internet can exchange higher volumes of data than those using other communication media, such as radio or Bluetooth.
 This allows residents to use more features and staff to access more useful data.
-For example, IoT camera access systems increase security by letting staff view and store digital photos of every door release.
+For example, IoT camera access systems enhance security by allowing staff to view and store digital photos of every door release.

 Here’s how a resident lets themselves into a building secured by IoT access control: